nus-cs2103-AY2021S2/tp/docs/team/xyzhang00.md

 * **New Feature**: Added ability to check user attempts during quiz session.
   * What it does: Allows user to check if own attempt matches the correct answer of the flashcard currently tested
   * Justification: This feature improves the user experience as user can test themselves to see if they truly understand the given questions.
+Testing to ensure acquisition of knowledge is fundamental for any language learning app
-  * Highlights: This enhancement allowed implementation of more features, such as scoring, which are crucial for our app
+  * Highlights: This enhancement allowed implementation of more features, such as scoring, which are crucial for our app.
+  Modifications to `model`, `logic` and `ui` were necessary.

 * **Code contributed**: [RepoSense link](https://nus-cs2103-ay2021s2.github.io/tp-dashboard/?search=xyzhang&sort=groupTitle&sortWithin=title&timeframe=commit&mergegroup=&groupSelect=groupByRepos&breakdown=true&checkedFileTypes=docs~functional-code~test-code~other&since=2021-02-19&tabOpen=true&tabType=authorship&tabAuthor=xyzhang00&tabRepo=AY2021S2-CS2103T-T13-1%2Ftp%5Bmaster%5D&authorshipIsMergeGroup=false&authorshipFileTypes=docs~functional-code~test-code~other&authorshipIsBinaryFileTypeChecked=false)